tannal/tannal.glitch.me/inbox.md

 explain the most important things, keep answer as short as posiible, please phrase your sentence well.

 ```

-embedded networking linux kernel networking browser networking gaming networking datacenter networking

-raw cpu computing os computing language abstraction programming framework programming application programming

-parallel programming gpu programming graphics programming

-often startup needs to talk to client frequently, they feedback quick.

-and they will give talks about their product, which demenstrate the core ideas of the product(aka selling point)

-in the case of open source junior can learn a lot from it.

-CI has TIMEOUT [expected FAIL] which could be flake or CI problem.

 sudo apt install minicom